suzuki-shunsuke/release-js-action/README.md

 - Maybe the build result is different by environment
   - Maybe people build TypeScript using different Node.js version
 - Huge changes of compiled files makes hard to review changes
-  - Sometimes the amount of changes is over 10,000
+  - Sometimes the amount of changes is over 10,000 lines
   - Even if we hide compiled files using .gitattribute, huge changes are troublesome
 - Attackers can add malicious code to compiled files
   - If compiled files are huge, it's hard to find malicious code by code review